The Bankrate promise

 Where to get earthquake insurance in Oregon

-The first place to look for earthquake insurance coverage in Oregon is with your current insurance company that handles your condo, homeowners or renters insurance policy.
+The first place to look for earthquake insurance in Oregon is with your current insurance company that handles your condo, homeowners or renters insurance policy.
 You may be able to add coverage onto your existing policy or purchase a separate policy as you can with flood insurance.

 If you’re on the fence about purchasing earthquake insurance on your Oregon home, be aware that after any significant seismic event, most insurers will put a stop, or moratorium, on the purchase of earthquake insurance.
 It’s a good idea to purchase a policy before an earthquake happens so you’re covered and on the other side of any policy waiting period before coverage becomes effective.